TamikaSterlin/FullstackAppPersonalONE/README.md

-# ScrapeBook - FullStack Auth
+# Barista - FullStack Auth App

 - I created a Barista full stack app where the cashier can take orders and the barista can login to see and make the orders then delete them once completed.